0 Items in Your Cart

-We can trace the development of civilization to the present day through engineering hallmarks like Stonehenge, the Egyptian pyramids, the ancient cities of Greece, the extensive system of roadways and aqueducts built by the early Romans, Europe's construction of fortresses and cathedrals, the invention of dams, electricity, the automobile, the airplane, the building of canals and cross-continental railways, nuclear energy, and putting a man on the moon.
+The development of civilization can be traced to the present day through engineering hallmarks like Stonehenge, the Egyptian pyramids, the ancient cities of Greece, the extensive system of roadways and aqueducts built by the early Romans, Europe's construction of fortresses and cathedrals, the invention of dams, electricity, the automobile, the airplane, the building of canals and cross-continental railways, nuclear energy, and putting a man on the moon.

 The first prominent engineer, whose architectural legacy has survived millennia, was the ancient Egyptian builder Imhotep.
 He designed and built what is commonly believed to be the first pyramid, the Step Pyramid, around 2650 B.C., just outside of present-day Cairo, Egypt.
 Modern engineers marvel at the skills the ancient Egyptians demonstrated in the building of the pyramids.

 The engineers of ancient Greece studied more complex principles of geometry and put them to use in advanced architectural designs.
 The Greek engineers employed materials like iron, lead, limestone, and marble.